TANF-Comtech/PFB-Nextjs/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result (Next will sometimes put your server at port `3001`, `3002` if you have something else running - check your CLI output).

-This app is on Next v11 and Webpack v5 until [this bug is resolved in Next v12](https://github.com/vercel/next.js/discussions/30468).

 ### Tooling